-Yorick Wilks is a British computer scientist who has contributed to a wide range of academic fields, including philosophy, artificial intelligence, computational linguistics, natural language processing, and machine translation.
-He is Emeritus Professor of Artificial Intelligence at the University of Sheffield, and Visiting Professor of Artificial Intelligence at Gresham College in London, a position created for him.
-He is a Research Associate at the Oxford Internet Institute, Senior Scientist at the Florida Institute of Human and Machine Cognition, and a member of the Epiphany Philosophers.
-He is a Fellow of the British Computer Society, and of the Association for Computing Machinery.
-He is a Fellow of the European Association for Artificial Intelligence, and of the American Association for Artificial Intelligence.
+Yorick was also a Research Associate at the Oxford Internet Institute, Senior Scientist at the Florida Institute of Human and Machine Cognition, and a member of the Epiphany Philosophers.
+He was a Fellow of the British Computer Society, and of the Association for Computing Machinery, as well as a Fellow of the European Association for Artificial Intelligence, and of the American Association for Artificial Intelligence.

 Yorick Wilks was born in 1939 in Buckinghamshire.
 His father was a builder and furniture maker.
 During the war, he built bombers and wooden planes in London.
 His father died when Yorik was eleven.
 Yorick has a younger brother who is a retired accountant.